Andy-Ring/miRAssist/README.md

 credentials are intentionally excluded from the repository.
 The production evidence snapshot is distributed through GitHub Releases.

-## Scientific scope

-The miRAssist score is an uncalibrated random-forest vote fraction used only for relative prioritization within the evidence-supported candidate universe.
-It is not the probability that an interaction is biologically true.

-Evaluation is positive-unlabeled: miRTarBase supplies known positives, not confirmed negatives.
-Results are conditioned on available sequence, conservation, binding, and expression evidence.
-MANE Select can omit isoform-specific interactions; TCGA anticorrelation is indirect; and CLIP support does not establish direct targeting in every biological context.
-Experimental validation remains necessary.

 ## Citation and license

 If you use miRAssist in your research, please cite: